Skip to content

 1. Add the vendor: add_user with employment_type="vendor"

-2. Create a liability: create_liability with the agreed amount and description
+2. Create a liability: create_liability with the agreed amount, contracted hours, and description — the project must have a deadline set

 4. View cost: The liability's agreed_amount appears as cost in financial reports, regardless of hours logged